 To assist with streamlining the collection, PSPs can commence entering data they are supplying (as per Data Supplier Agreement) into the AGPR while awaiting further data from Entities.
-PSP supplied data does not need to be verified by Entities prior to data entry as this verification occurs in the validation and sign-off phases.
+PSP-supplied data does not need to be verified by Entities prior to data entry as this verification occurs in the validation and sign-off phases.

-Entities and PSPs should familiarise themselves with the AGPR data definitions and collection requirements detailed in this document.
-Entities and PSPs can seek further clarification from Finance as required.
+Entities and PSPs should familiarise themselves with the AGPR data definitions and collection requirements detailed in this document prior to the commencement of the Collection.